omarlugo123/omarlugo123/README.md

 -  Hi, I’m Omar Lugo
 -  Student at the University of Miami
--  About to become a Mortgage Loan Originato
+-  About to become a Mortgage Loan Originator
 -  Will revolutionize several industries in order to improve consumer confidence in the US Market